wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/exchange-recipients/includes/6-explore-groups.md

     These groups can only be used to distribute messages to a set of recipients.
   :::column-end:::
   :::column:::
-    Configure if owner approval is required to join the group (open, closed, or owner approval)
+    Configure if owner approval is required to join the group (open, closed, or owner approval).
   :::column-end:::
 :::row-end:::
 :::row:::